Formiga (footballer, born 1978): International career

 Formiga first played for the Brazil national team at the age of 17, as part of the squad for the 1995 FIFA Women's World Cup, playing as a substitute.
 The following year, during the inaugural tournament for women's football at the 1996 Summer Olympics, she became a regular starter in the Brazilian team.
 Formiga and Pretinha were the only two Brazilian players who participated in the first four Olympic Games tournaments of women's football, winning the silver medal in both 2004 and 2008 – both finals lost to the United States.
 She returned in the 2012 and 2016 tournaments, setting an outright record as the only player present in the first six editions of the Olympics tournament.
 She participated at the 2020 Summer Olympics in Tokyo, as well.

 The 2019 FIFA Women's World Cup was Formiga's record-breaking seventh consecutive major tournament appearance; Lothar Matthäus, Antonio Carbajal, and Rafael Márquez share the record of five consecutive appearances in the men's competition.
 Along the way, Formiga's Brazil reached third place in 1999 and were runners-up to Birgit Prinz's Germany in 2007.
 Formiga became the competition's oldest goalscorer with a goal against South Korea on 9 June 2015.
 She was 37 years, three months and six days old.

 Formiga also won the gold medal in three editions of the Pan American Games, 2003, 2007 and 2015, and winning the silver in 2011 when Brazil was beaten by Canada.
+She scored in the 2003 final as Brazil beat Canada 2–1 with a golden goal to secure their first Pan American Games title.

 Formiga retired from the Brazil national team in 2016 but returned in 2018 to compete in the Copa América Femenina in Chile.
 She also appeared for Brazil at the 2019 World Cup, becoming the oldest player in the tournament's history at the age of 41.

 On 1 December 2020, Formiga played her 200th match with Brazil in an 8–0 win over Ecuador.
 Formiga played in the 2020 Summer Olympics, to become the first female player to participate in seven Olympic Games.

 In November 2021, she announced her second retirement from the Brazil national team.
-On 26 November, 2021, Formiga played her last match for Brazil in their 6–1 win over India at the 2021 International Women's Football Tournament of Manaus, officially retiring from the national team.
+On 26 November 2021, Formiga played her last match for Brazil in their 6–1 win over India at the 2021 International Women's Football Tournament of Manaus, officially retiring from the national team.

 International goals

 Style of play

-She has cited Dunga, captain of the male Brazil national team team that won the 1994 FIFA World Cup as the biggest influence on her playing style.
+She has cited Dunga, captain of the male Brazil national team that won the 1994 FIFA World Cup as the biggest influence on her playing style.
 She earned the nickname Formiga, which means ant in Portuguese, as a teenager because of her unselfish style of play which reminded fellow players of the way ants worked together as a colony.